Hit by second COVID wave, FMCG sales in rural mkts to slow down this fiscal: Wipro Consumer Care | Business

 The company is introducing several e-commerce first brands for the FMCG segment.

 ''We have identified four brands, which would go e-commerce first,'' he said.
-Two brands -- vitreous, a Philippines-based conditioner brand, and Biossance, a skincare brand using Chinese ingredients, have already been introduced in the e-commerce space.
+Two brands -- Vitress, a Philippines-based conditioner brand, and Bio-Essence, a skincare brand using Chinese ingredients, have already been introduced in the e-commerce space.

 ''We have body washes which will come out, in e-commerce first brands... these two will happen in July,'' he said.